QuokkaStake/cosmos-validators-exporter/README.md

 Then restart Prometheus and you're good to go!

+*Important: consider setting quite big intervals/timeouts, both in app config and in Prometheus config.
+This is due to some requests taking a lot of time, and with a shorter timeout there's a chance the whole scrape request will timeout.
+If you face scrape errors, consider increasing the timeout.*

 All of the metrics provided by cosmos-validators-exporter have the `cosmos_validators_exporter_` as a prefix.
 For the full list of metrics, try running `curl localhost:9560/metrics` (or your host/port, if it's non-standard) and see the list of metrics there.

+## Queries examples

+When developing, we aimed to only return metrics that are required, and avoid creating metrics that can be computed on Grafana/Prometheus side.
+This decreases the amount of time series that this exporter will return, but will make writing queries more complex.
+Here are some examples of queries that we consider useful:

+- `count(cosmos_validators_exporter_info)` - number of validators monitored
+- `sum ((cosmos_validators_exporter_total_delegations) / on (chain) cosmos_validators_exporter_denom_coefficient * on (chain) cosmos_validators_exporter_price)` - total delegated tokens in $
+- `sum(cosmos_validators_exporter_delegations_count)` - total delegators count
+- `cosmos_validators_exporter_total_delegations / on (chain) cosmos_validators_exporter_tokens_bonded_total` - voting power percent of your validator
+- `1 - (cosmos_validators_exporter_missed_blocks / on (chain) cosmos_validators_exporter_missed_blocks_window)` - validator's uptime in %

 ## How can I configure it?